 What is South Brooksville?

-What is South Brooksville Tax Redevelopment Advisory Committee (TRAC)?
+What is the South Brooksville Tax Redevelopment Advisory Committee (TRAC)?

 What is the South Brooksville Community Redevelopment Plan?